CodinGame/codingame-game-engine/runner/README.md

 You can create your own AI for your game and use the Game Runner to connect it to your game's implementation.

-You can also fiddle with your game's initialization input, such as the seed for random values.
+You can also fiddle with your game's initialization input, such as the seed for random values (for **Multiplayer** games) or a test case file (for **Solo** games, the content of such files is detailed below).

 # Usage